maternity

 4. Fun and interesting areas in nursery

 Can we just take a second to talk about this wall?
 It’s amazing!
 When you see areas in the home that you want to incorporate into the photos, totally do it!
 I knew I needed to get this wall and all of the hard work that was put into designing it!
+Spaces like this are meaningful and thought through intentionally and deserve to be remembered.

 10-must-have-images-maternity-session-4